brochington/Akkad/README.md

 - Collisions
 - Particles
 - Basic triggers like onClick
-- Add things like overlays with React generated DOM
+- Overlays with React generated DOM
+- Draw textures on elements with the Canvas API.
 - Lot's more to come!

 ## Example